ElsayedGhanem/Winnipeg-property-valuation/Description for non technical and technical.md

 The process began with a simple **linear regression model**, which provided a baseline understanding of how each feature relates to property value.
 After refining the dataset and applying **log transformations** to reduce skewness in numeric variables, prediction accuracy improved significantly.

 Finally, a **Random Forest model** was implemented to capture more complex, nonlinear relationships.
-This model explained approximately **70% of the variation** in property values, highlighting key predictors such as **year built, land area, and total living area** as the strongest drivers of value.
+This model explained approximately **70% of the information** in property values, highlighting key predictors such as **year built, land area, total living area, property_class_1, and building_type** as the strongest drivers of value.

 The findings suggest that machine learning models can provide reliable and interpretable tools for municipal property assessment and data-driven decision-making in the real estate sector.